mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/SMBUS/SMBUS_TSENSOR/readme.txt

 @par Example Description

-This example shows how to ensure SMBUS Data buffer transmission and reception with IT.
-The communication is done with a SMBUS temperature sensor.
+MBUS data buffer transmission/reception using an interrupt.
+The STM32 microcontroller communicates with an SMBUS temperature sensor.

    __________________________________________________________________________
   |           ______________                        ______________           |
   |          | I2C1         |                      |   TSENSOR    |          |